 - In a large, shallow dish, combine garlic, lemon juice, wine and olive oil.

 - Use a sharp knife to cut halibut into 4 portions.
 Place portions into the dish with the marinade, turning to coat.
 Refrigerate for 20-30 minutes.

-- Heat 1 tbsp olive oil in a large nonstick skillet over medium heat.
+- Heat 1 tablespoon olive oil in a large nonstick skillet over medium heat.

 - Remove halibut from the marinade and season with salt and pepper.
 Place in the hot pan and cook until a golden crust forms on the bottom of the fish, about 3-5 minutes.
 Try not to move the fish around the pan a lot until the crust forms to decrease sticking.

 - Flip fish and cook in the other side until cooked through.